Skip to main content

 The Ombudsman might investigate the complaint and, if they find maladministration, will recommend how the PRPSH should resolve it.

-The Ombudsman may also inform the Regulator of social housing.
+The Ombudsman may also inform the Regulator of Social Housing.
+Find out more about the regulation of social housing providers on Shelter Legal.

 Before complaining to the Ombudsman, the tenant should exhaust any internal complaints procedure of the PRPSH.